 RECOMMENDATION: That, to increase the effectiveness and integrity of the existing quarantine system, all incoming travelers be quarantined in designated hotels except for those visitors and residents who consent to wear tracking bracelets.
+Companies that specialize in the implementation of effective quarantine programs have been identified with the potential to address this need.
 The proposed personalized quarantine facilites should be approved by the Department of Health.